shridharssg/Angular/RxJsPromisesObserverInterceptor.md

      **[⬆ Back to Top](#table-of-contents)**

-Q. ### What are the applications of HTTP interceptors?
+19. ### What are the applications of HTTP interceptors?
      The HTTP Interceptors can be used for different variety of tasks,

      1. Authentication